lihaotong100/assellalou/README.md

 # Hello World 👋🏼, I'm Assellalou 🐱‍💻

-## Young Moroccan student that works as a full stack developer by day and a hacker by night.
+## Moroccan student that works as a full stack developer by day and a hacker by night.

 ### I live on learning new stuff, Science enthusiast, tempted by astronomy and astrophysics, and Mint tea addict.